prodmodfour/avengers_campaign_player_wiki/backgrounds/hero_of_a_forgotten_empire/hero_of_a_forgotten_empire.md

 # Basic Info

-6000 years ago, you were sealed by the heroes of that era into the Tomb of Heroes.
-You were amongst the greatest heroes of an empire whose name has been forgotten by all.
+Six millennia ago, you were sealed away by the heroes of your age within the **Tomb of Heroes**.
+Once, you stood among the greatest champions of an empire whose name has long since been erased from history.

-After the Tomb of Heroes was opened, you learn that the world is under threat of destruction by the mad God Loki.
+Now, the tomb has been opened once more.
+The world you awaken to faces ruin at the hands of the mad god **Loki**.

-You seek to make amends for the evils your empire committed.
-In order to atone, you shall destroy Loki's Avatar.
-This shall be easy for you.
-After all, you are history's most powerful hero.
-Or so you assume.
+Haunted by the sins of your fallen empire, you vow to make amends.
+To atone, you will destroy Loki’s Avatar.
+It should be an easy task—for you were once the most powerful hero the world had ever known.
+At least, that’s what you remember.

 # Basic Choices

 ## Your Story
-* Create a story of how you became known as a hero 6000 years ago
+* Describe how you became a celebrated hero 6,000 years ago.
-* Create a reason why you did the evil bidding of the forgotten empire
+* Explain why you served the dark will of the forgotten empire.
-* Decide what made you want to be a hero again during your 6000 year imprisonment.
+* Decide what inspired you to seek redemption during your long imprisonment.

-# You get:
+# You Gain
-* Skeleton Traits
+* **Skeleton Traits**
-* The Chalice of Sanity Effect
+* **The Chalice of Sanity (Effect)**
-* Radiant Power
+* **Radiant Power**

-See the pages below for more information.
+See the pages below for further details.